That’s the most direct difference. In other words, distinguishing these two types of memory comes down to the type of information involved.

 That way, you’ll know all the ins and outs.

-And you’ll learn how to exercise both so that your memory is incredibly strong.
+You’ll learn how to exercise both so that your memory is incredibly strong.

 Let’s dive in!